ErdalNayir/GameProgramming-FinalProject/README.md

 # GameProgramming-FinalProject

-This project has been developed by Erdal NAYİR and Yakup Abaci for game programming class.
+This project has been developed by Erdal NAYİR and Yakup Abaci for game programming class. <br />
 <b>You can play this game from [here](https://erdal-nyr.itch.io/survivor-game)</br>

 ## What is Survivor Game ?